SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-introduction.md

 - Tenant management: used to manage the tenant and account information of the entire cloud platform, providing the function of creating / freezing tenants and recharging, and supporting viewing of resource information, order records, transaction records and quota prices owned by tenants and other information, while supporting the modification of tenant resource quotas and product prices;
 - Resource management: support viewing and managing all physical and virtual resources of the platform;
-  - Physical resources include physical data centers, clusters, host resources, storage resources, network IP segment resource pools, and mirror resource pools;
+ -Physical resources include physical data centers, clusters, host resources, storage resources, network IP segment resource pools, and mirror resource pools;
-  - Virtual resources include resources owned by all tenants and sub- accounts, including virtual machines, VPC, load balancing, external network IP, elastic network card, elastic scaling, NAT gateway, IPSecVPN, monitoring alarms, security group, recycle bin, etc.;
+ -Virtual resources include resources owned by all tenants and sub- accounts, including virtual machines, VPC, load balancing, external network IP, elastic network card, elastic scaling, NAT gateway, IPSecVPN, monitoring alarms, security group, recycle bin, etc.;
 - Account management: support viewing all order records, transaction records, recharge records and global product prices on the platform, support configuration of overall product prices on the platform, and support financial report export;
 - Platform monitoring alarm: Provide monitoring data of SCloudStack's own physical equipment, components and all virtual resources, and support custom monitoring alarms and notifications;
 - Log events: provide operation logs and audit information of all tenants, sub- accounts and administrators of the platform, which can be screened and searched in multiple dimensions;
 - System management: Provide cloud platform global configuration, specification configuration and quota management functions.
-  - Global configuration includes mailbox settings, recycling policies, network settings, billing, resource management, quota settings, login status, console and website settings, etc.;
+ -Global configuration includes mailbox settings, recycling policies, network settings, billing, resource management, quota settings, login status, console and website settings, etc.;
-  - Specification configuration supports custom configuration of the virtual machine's CPU memory specification, disk capacity range, and external network IP bandwidth;
+ -Specification configuration supports custom configuration of the virtual machine's CPU memory specification, disk capacity range, and external network IP bandwidth;
-  - Global quota supports viewing and modifying the global quota value of each regional virtual resource.
+ -Global quota supports viewing and modifying the global quota value of each regional virtual resource.
 - Installation and deployment: Provide a private cloud deployment system, support graphical interface, configure servers, networks and other infrastructure, automate machine installation, and deploy private clouds.

 ## Product Features